Plain English Breakdown

 Adding Armed Security Officers to Liability Protections

-This bill adds armed security officers as authorized persons for carrying concealed handguns and limits their liability if they use force in self-defense against someone with a dangerous weapon.
+This act adds armed security officers to the list of people who have limited liability when using force in self-defense against someone with a dangerous weapon.

 What This Bill Does

-- Adds armed security officers as authorized persons who can carry concealed handguns under certain conditions.
+- Adds armed security officers as authorized persons under certain conditions.

-- Protects armed security officers from being sued if they use force in self-defense when the perpetrator is wielding a dangerous weapon.
+- Limits the legal responsibility of armed security officers if they use force in self-defense against someone wielding a dangerous weapon.

 Who It Names or Affects

-- Armed security officers who carry concealed weapons
+- Armed security officers who meet certain requirements.

-- People or organizations that hire armed security officers
+- People or organizations that hire these security officers.

 Terms To Know